Ideas-on-Stage/ideasonstage.com/content/news/2018-10-08-are-you-ready.en.md

 Get some ideas?
 Jot them down.
 Once you have a little insight into what you want to be, say and do in 2019--and beyond--ask yourself: **are you ready?**

 No matter the answer.
-We have seen countless times the power of intention when paired with preparation and practice is an unstoppable force.
+We have seen countless times the unstoppable power of intention paired with preparation.
 You got this.
 And should you like any help along the way, you know where to find us.

 <https://www.youtube.com/watch?v=EnKKwsshGbE>